Dpdl is a rapid development programming language and constrained device framework with built-in database and agent technology.

 println("ebedded python exit code: " + exit_code);

-Dpdl allows the embedding and on-the-fly compilation and execution of C code directly within Dpdl scripts.
+Dpdl allows the embedding and on-the-fly compilation and execution of C code directly within Dpdl code.

 The C code can be embedded and executed with 2 distinct Modes, either interpreted only OR compiled and executed in memory at runtime.